shetabit/visitor/README.md

 #### Store Logs

-you can create logs using the `visit` method like the below
+You can create logs using the `visit` method like the below

 ```php
 visitor()->visit(); // create a visit log